 “They got me, and they wanted me to sign my voluntary departure,” Ernesto says.
 “I didn’t want to sign.”

 A voluntary departure would have sent him back to Honduras and certain death.
-When he refused, ICE transferred him a detention facility in Stewart, Georgia, where the conditions were “very bad” and the guards taunted him.
+When he refused, ICE transferred him to Steward Detention Center in Lumpkin, Georgia, where the conditions were “very bad” and the guards taunted him.

 “I didn’t feel safe,” he says.
 “The guards made fun of us because we were here ‘illegally.’”